AlexKnyshov/alibaseq/README.md

 ```
 bash reciprocal_search.sh ./blast_results/ ./folder_with_assemblies/ ./Reference_assembly.fas tblastx 32 n ./reciprocal_get_contigs.py ./list_of_files_to_seach_against.txt
 ```
-The results are stored in \_reciprocal.blast files, which can be located in the same or different folder.
+The results are stored in `<blast_file_name>_reciprocal.blast` files, which can be located in the same or different folder.
 In order to assess the best matches of queries to the reference assembly, it also needs to be searched against (see Search section).
 If baits are different enough from each other and derived from the reference taxon or a closely related taxon, the search score should unequivocally point to the correct contig region in the reference assembly.

 Currently only BLAST files are supported.
 We plan to add other formats as well as have a BED reference taxon file support for a more explicit bait contig and region encoding.